Best Car Camping in Colorado

 39-64 miles from Colorado Springs | Water available | Vault toilets | Pets on leash allowed

-Eleven Mile State Park and Eleven Mile Canyon Recreation Area have some of the best camping in Colorado for lake and stream fishing and handy amenities like water and camp toilets!
+Eleven Mile State Park and Eleven Mile Canyon Recreation Area have some of the best camping in Colorado for lake and stream fishing.
+They also provide handy amenities like water and camp toilets!
 Eleven Mile Reservoir is over five miles long, and is known for having cutthroat, rainbow and brown trout, and northern pike.
 Kokanee salmon can be found in the river flow, also referred to as the “Dream Stream,” on the north side of the reservoir.
 More than 300 campsites are available for trailers and tent camping.
 Numerous hiking and biking trails are also accessible.

 Check your reservations carefully before committing.
 Some sites are car camping sites and others are sites meant for parking and hiking to the site.
 In the canyon, the sites are reasonably close to the parking area and can be accessed with a wagon or a crew to haul gear.
-The state park also has hike-in and boat-in camping and they are not easy to access unless you pack light or can get a boat ride to the side.
+The state park also has hike-in and boat-in camping.
+They are not easy to access unless you pack light or can get a boat ride to the side.

 Make reservations at Eleven Mile State Park.